JeanOUINA/bananocurrency-web-js/README.md

 ## Donations

-If this helped you in your endeavours and you feel like supporting the developer, feel free to donate some Nano:
+If this helped you in your endeavours and you feel like supporting the developer, feel free to donate some Banano:

-`nano_1iic4ggaxy3eyg89xmswhj1r5j9uj66beka8qjcte11bs6uc3wdwr7i9hepm`
+`ban_1iic4ggaxy3eyg89xmswhj1r5j9uj66beka8qjcte11bs6uc3wdwr7i9hepm`